 The average flight time from the UK (London) to Asmara is 11.5 to 12 hours, exclusive of the time spent on a stopover.
 The fight duration to Asmara is also determined by the choice of departure airport in the UK.

-Yohannes IV International Airport is the main airport serving the capital of Eritrea.
-It is located at a distance of 5.47 kilometres away from the city centre.
+Asmara International airport is the biggest airport in Eritrea which receives regularly scheduled flights.
+Also known as Yohannes IV International Airport, It is the main airport serving the capital of Eritrea from the UK.
+It is located at a distance of 5.47 kilometers away from the city center.

-Following dry season, May brings ample of dark clouds and occasional downpours.
-Arrival of rain revitalizes the parched souls of all humans as well as earth.
-It's regardless to be worried about amount of rainfall because it dries up pretty quickly and you are not jammed inside houses for much longer time.
-Rainy season lasts up to the month of August.
-Due to lesser tourism activities, you are more likely to avail the ticket in relatively cheaper rates.
+Following the dry season, May brings dark clouds and occasional downpours.
+The arrival of rain revitalizes the parched souls of all humans as well as the earth.
+It is regardless to be worried about the amount of rainfall because it dries up pretty quickly and you are not jammed inside houses for a much longer time.
+The rainy season lasts up to the month of August.
+Due to lesser tourism activities, you are more likely to avail the ticket at relatively cheaper rates.

 With Asmara being an established city, most of the hotel and accommodation options are based upon building complexes, facilitating rooms and suites within easy reach of the central area of the city.
 Standard facilities revolve around restaurants attached along with the hotels to cater for the cuisines served to the clientele.
 Since most of the hotels, and a few villas, are located along main roads and streets, they provide no exclusive outdoor space like gardens, lawns or swimming pools.
-The most they provide along with rooms are individual balconies overlooking the front space of the building, or a terrace seating arrangement.
-Options apart from hotel rooms are very few, based mostly on older villas operating as guest houses.
+The most they offer along with rooms are individual balconies overlooking the front area of the building or a terrace seating arrangement.
+Options apart from hotel rooms are very few, based mostly on older villas operating as guesthouses.